turnermike/laravel-docker-bootstrap/README.md

 # Laravel Docker Boostrap
-A custom boostrap based off of Laravel, Docker and Webpack.
+A custom boostrap based off of Laravel, Docker, Foundation and Webpack.
+Includes a basic demo form that submits links to the database and displays them on the Landing page.
+Support for locales has also been configured.

 Using: